-Under certain circumstances, to protect public health and safety or prevent unnecessary or undue resource degradation due to unforeseen circumstances, routes may need to be closed or restricted.
+Under certain circumstances, to protect public health and safety or prevent unnecessary or undue resource degradation due to unforeseen circumstances, route closures and restrictions will need to be implemented.
 The authority for implementing such closures and restrictions is given in Section 302 of the Federal Lands Policy and Management Act (FLPMA), which requires the Secretary of the Interior to take action to prevent unnecessary or undue degradation of the lands.